 In 2013, 297 people were killed by impaired drivers in Georgia, which is down from 445 in 2007.
 Impaired drivers includes both those driving under the influence of alcohol and those under the influence of drugs.

 This is not a first time offense for the driver, and he faces serious jail time for his numerous offenses, most egregiously for the death of the 9 year old.

 The family of the boy have the right to file a wrongful death lawsuit on behalf of their son against the driver who is already facing plenty of criminal charges because of the accident.
 The driver was reportedly in a substance abuse treatment program at the time of the accident, and it is not clear if he left the program against the advice of the treatment facility.
 Further, they can sue the driver for the injuries their other son had to deal with because of the accident.

 The family of the other boy can file a personal injury lawsuit against the driver for the injuries their son sustained, and both families may be able to find other plaintiffs for the case.
 If the driver was in treatment for substance abuse and was allowed to leave, the program may be partially liable for the injuries the children sustained.

-The important part is that the families need to meet with a personal injury attorney who can go over the merits of their respective cases and discuss the potential for financial compensation from the driver and others who may be held liable.
+The important part is that the families need to meet with a car accident attorney in Atlanta, GA who can go over the merits of their respective cases and discuss the potential for financial compensation from the driver and others who may be held liable.